A453 Widening (M1 Junction 24 to A52 Nottingham)

 How will you manage traffic?

 Generally over the period of the works, temporary speed limits will be in place monitored by average-speed cameras.
-There is now a 40mph limit between the M1 and the new Mill Hill roundabout on the outskirts of Clifton and a 30mph limit between Mill Hill and Silverdale junction.
+There is now a 40mph limit on the A453 between the M1 junction 24 and the new Mill Hill roundabout on the outskirts of Clifton and a 30mph limit between Mill Hill and Silverdale junction.
+A 30mph limit has now been established full time through Parkway junction.
+These limits are enforced by speed cameras.

 Will there be diversions?